-- - Written by By Devon Bodkin, Idaho State Journal
+- - By Devon Bodkin, Idaho State Journal

 POCATELLO — Staff members gathered near a self-playing grand piano and 15-foot indoor water cascade in the new Portneuf Medical Center’s massive lobby Wednesday to hear CEO, Norm Stephens, announce the recently completed hospital’s latest award, Leadership in Energy and Environmental Design (LEED).

 The award comes from the U.S Green Building Council, an organization dedicated to sustainable energy-efficient building design and construction.

 During the event Wednesday, hospital officials said the building’s array of state-of-the-art energy features played a key role in attaining the LEED certification.

 “We put a lot of technological features into the building,” Stephens told onlookers in the lobby.
 “We did this not only to make the hospital look pretty but to make it an environmentally responsible facility.”